 OCME instituted Language Line in 2007 to provide telephonic interpretation and translation services in more than 170 languages.
-Language Line usage is tracked by monitoring monthly invoices to measure the frequency of languages encountered by OCME, in order to make adjustments to Language Access services as necessary, and to inform future planning.
+Language Line usage is tracked by reviewing monthly invoices to measure the frequency of languages encountered by OCME, in order to make adjustments to Language Access services as necessary, and to inform future planning.

-From 2016 through the first quarter of 2019, 4,093 calls were made to Language Line in order to provide families served by OCME with Language Access assistance.
-In a close reflection of the Citywide demographic analysis, Spanish, Chinese and Russian represented the vast majority of languages encountered, at 90.5%.
-Spanish accounted for 77% of calls, with families served in the Bronx, Manhattan, Queens, and Brooklyn.
-Chinese accounted for 9% of calls, with families served in Brooklyn, Manhattan, and Queens.
-Russian accounted for 4% of calls, with families served in Manhattan and Brooklyn.
+From January to August 2021, 1,414 calls were made to Language Line in order to provide families served by OCME with Language Access assistance.
+In a close reflection of the Citywide demographic analysis, Spanish, Chinese and Russian represented the vast majority of languages encountered, at 91%.
+Spanish accounted for 76% of calls, Chinese accounted for 8% of calls, and Russian accounted for 4% of calls.

-A total of 40 languages were encountered from 2016 through the first quarter of 2019.
-In addition to Spanish and Chinese, top languages included Korean (1%, in Manhattan and Queens), Polish (2%, in Queens), and Haitian (.9%, in Manhattan).
+A total of 49 languages were encountered from 2016 through the third quarter of 2021.
+In addition to Spanish and Chinese, top languages in 2021 included Portuguese at 1.5%, French at 1%, and Korean at 1%.

-Use of Language Line increased by 66% between 2016 and 2018, from 914 calls to 1,519 calls.
-With 449 calls in the first quarter of 2019, use of Language Line is anticipated to increase again by the end of 2019.
+Use of Language Line increased by 66% between 2019 and 2020, from 1,519 calls to 3,375 calls.
+With 1,414 calls in the third quarter of 2021, use of Language Line is anticipated to increase again by the end of 2021.